Boris Johnson returns to Downing Street to steer coronavirus response

 Boris Johnson is back in Downing Street, having returned to take charge of the Government’s response to the coronavirus outbreak.

-The Prime Minister is resuming full-time duties at the head of the Government three weeks after he was hospitalised with the disease.
+The Prime Minister is resuming full-time duties at the head of the Government three weeks after he was admitted to hospital with the disease.

 He will chair the regular morning meeting of the Government’s Covid-19 “war cabinet” before heading into a series of meetings with senior ministers and officials.